GitauHarrison/notes/search/implement_elasticseach.md

 The `form.validate()` has been used to primarily validate field values without checking how the data was submitted.
 Remember, our search form lacks the submit button.
 The function `form.validate_on_submit()` cannot be used here because it is ideal for `POST` requests where it validates field data upon submission.

 Pagination is cleverly handled using the number of pages available depending on the outcome of the search results.
-Remember, Elasticsearch does not have inbuilt pagination like SQLAlchemy does.
+Remember, Elasticsearch does not have inbuilt pagination as SQLAlchemy does.
 The `search.html` template will then look like this:

 ```html
 <!-- app/templates/search.html: Display search results -->